gitQiang/PTA_dataPlant/README.md

 Transform to dataPlant for different models to show.

+# File lists

+getWeather.py: get today weather data

+getWeatherData.R: write today weather data into database table (not upload with password)

+OldWeather2Database.R: write history weather data into database table (not upload with password)

+getWindData.R: write today wind data into database table (not upload with password)

+OldWind2Database.R: write history Wind data into database table (not upload with password)

+getChoiceData.R: write today choice data into database table (not upload with password)

+OldChoice2Database.R: write history choice data into database table (not upload with password)

+getUpdateALL.R: read all related data into R space (not upload with password)

+misc.R: misc functions for PTA models

+Models.R: all models

+PTA_prediction.R: main interface function to run (not upload with password)

+ChoiceWeatherDataUpdate.bat: windows task file to update data everyday

+log.txt: python log file

+README: this file

+# Old Version

 # Step one:

 DataUpdate.bat: update daily data and write the new data table into Mysql database.